cfech/aws-solutions-architect-associate/README.md

                 - collects log files and metrics together
             - can publish custom metrics from CLI or API
                 - 2 Resolutions
-                    - Standard : data to the minute
+                    - Standard  - data to the minute
                         - default resolution
-                    - High : data to 1 second
+                    - High  - data to 1 second
         - `CloudWatch Alarms`
             - monitor metics and initiate actions
-            - example: auto scaling group responding to amount of load
+            - example - auto scaling group responding to amount of load
             - Types
                 - `Metric` - performs one or more actions based on the alarm
                 - `Composite` - uses a rule expression and takes into account multiple alarms